Alpheus-godswill1/blogging_system3/README.md

 1. Using a CRUD system.

 1i.
-Post are sent to the DB tables (post)
+Post is sent to the DB tables (post)
 ![Inserting_data_to_DB](https://user-images.githubusercontent.com/60825409/206927560-34896548-1da6-4942-aa8d-fd0f6feae47b.png)